edisonxiang/perf/docs/proposals/perf.md

 | Disk Size                      |  40GB                                        |
 | Count                          |  1                                           |

-This VM is used to run KubeEdge Cloud Part Services.
+This VM is used to run KubeEdge Cloud Part Services including Edge Controller and Cloud Hub and so on.

 #### KubeEdge Edge Part Simulation
 | Subject                        | Description                                  |